tnakatani/cs6601_assignment_2/README.md

 2. `player_submission.py`: Where you'll implement required methods for your agents.
 3. `player_submission_tests.py`: Sample tests to validate your agents locally.
 3. `test_players.py`: Example agents used to play isolation locally.
-4. `submit.py`: A script to submit your work.
+4. `submit_a.py`: Script to submit your work to evaluate against first 4 tests (mentioned in next section).
+5. `submit_a.py`: Script to submit your work to evaluate against later 2 tests (mentioned in next section).

 ### The Assignment

-Your task is to create an AI that can play and win a game of Team Isolation.
+Your task is to create an AI that can play and win a game of Isolation.
 Your AI will be tested against several pre-baked AIs as well as your peers’ AI systems.
 You will implement your AI in Python 2.7, using our provided code as a starting point.

 In this repository, we provide: